Puriney/scRNA.seq.course/06-exprs-qc-reads.md

 If you want to further check yourself you can download our [`reads`](http://genat.uk/bookdown-demo/blischak/reads.rds) object.
 If you followed the steps above it should be exactly the same as yours.

+By comparing Figure 7.7 and Figure 6.6, it is clear that the reads based filtering removed 49 more cells than the UMI based analysis.
+If you go back and compare the results you should be able to conclude that the ERCC and MT filters are more strict for the reads-based analysis.